rreinecke/global-gradient-based-groundwater-model/docs/input_output/data.md

 # Data Input

+## SpatID
+Before diving into the individual input types, the reasoning behind the used spatID needs to be explained:
+It is an identifier of the location on earth.
+Each input file uses spatIDs to identify where in the grid that data should be added to the node properties.
+It is essential that all input files share the same principle of defining the spatID.

 ## Model grid (e.g., grid.csv)
+The most important data for the model is the grid, because nodes are created only for the spatIDs given in the grid definition file.
 Model grid definition.
 X/Y give the lon/lat position.
 The remaining data sets will read only data for spatIDs read from this file.

 * 1st column: "spatID" - spatial ID